EndlingAlien/ArchitectTour/README.md

 # Architect Tour

 **Architect Tour** is an immersive, self-contained Unity experience that invites you to explore a haunting murder scene through in-game security cameras.
-You don’t play a character — you *are* the cameras, silently witnessing the eerie aftermath inside a mysterious house.
+You don’t play a character, you *are* the cameras, silently witnessing the eerie aftermath inside a mysterious house.

 ---